there4/markdown-resume/README.md

 ## Acknowledgments

-The initial inspiration is from the [Sample Resume Template](http://sampleresumetemplate.net/).
+The initial inspiration is from the [Sample Resume Template][srt].
 However, no HTML from that project has been used in this.
 General layout has been reused, and media queries have been added.
 It's a nice template, and if you are a more comfortable with html than markdown, you should use it.

+[srt]: http://sampleresumetemplate.net/ "A great starting point"